danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="contacts.importContacts.html" name="contacts.importContacts">Imports contacts: saves a full list on the server, adds already registered contacts to the contact list, returns added contacts and their info: contacts.importContacts</a>

+* <a href="stories.incrementStoryViews.html" name="stories.incrementStoryViews">Increment the view counter of one or more stories: stories.incrementStoryViews</a>

 * <a href="messages.prolongWebView.html" name="messages.prolongWebView">Indicate to the server (from the user side) that the user is still using a web app: messages.prolongWebView</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#inflatestripped-string-stripped-string" name="inflateStripped">Inflate stripped photosize to full JPG payload: inflateStripped</a>